I’ve read and heard this verse used so many times.

 13 Food [is intended] for the stomach and the stomach for food, but God will finally end both and bring them to nothing.
 The body is not intended for sexual immorality, but [is intended] for the Lord, and the Lord [is intended] for the body [to save, sanctify, and raise it again].

 Sexuality… definitely a topic of discussion that most Christians shy away from.
 Or, usually it is discussed with a judgmental, condemning, or ignorant spirit, and eventually dismissed.
-And even though a lot of what Christians may say about sexuality in relationships is actually good wisdom, sometimes it still isn’t received by a lot of young adults due to unique social-cultural lifestyle differences that makes it difficult for certain people to relate to this new generation of adults.
+Although I feel the Bible gives excellent wisdom when it comes to sexuality, lust, perversion, etc… I feel much of that wisdom still isn’t received by Christian young adults due to poor communication.
+The unique social-cultural lifestyle differences of this present generation creates difficulties when relating on a lot of topics, especially sex.

 In relationships twenty-five years ago most adults were married with kids by their mid-twenties, and dating was done in high school and college.
 Homosexuality was never openly discussed, and considered by many a mental disorder.
-And, present-day Victoria’s Secret commercials would be considered as pornography.
+I even feel present-day Victoria’s Secret commercials would be considered as pornography years past.

-Now, in the world I live in, condoms are freely given out in a lot of public high schools, and sex education is a subject.
-There are many girls who are pregnant before they graduate high school; many of which will end up becoming stressed out single-parents who will live their lives with no hope/intention of getting married.
-Even in committed relationships, there are more single adults who rather choose cohabitation over marriage, because it allows for more freedom; as more career-focused individuals would rather not be tied down, and always have their options.
+Now, in the world I live in, condoms are freely given out in a lot of public high schools, and sex education is literally a subject taught in some high schools.
+Many teenage girls who are pregnant before they graduate high school; many of which will end up becoming stressed out single-parents who will live their lives with no hope/intention of getting married.
+Even in committed relationships, there are more single adults who rather choose cohabitation over marriage, because it allows for more freedom; as more career-focused individuals would rather not be tied down, so not to limit their options.

 Today I read a story about a 14-year old girl who was arrested for posting a video on Facebook, where a toddler performs a sex act on her [story].
 It shocked me!
-And I’ll never forget waiting in line to use a computer at the public library in downtown Los Angeles, seeing a homeless man on the computer watching pornography!
+And I’ll never forget waiting in line to use a computer at the public library in downtown Los Angeles, seeing a homeless man on a public computer watching pornography publicly!

-The internet has made it possible for children to have access to anything and everything, and the world is teaching them how to manage/express their feelings after puberty, because Christians don’t like to talk about it.
+The internet has made it possible for children to have access to anything and everything, and the world is teaching them how to manage/express their feelings after puberty.
+All because Christians don’t like to talk about it… or have these difficult conversations.

 Sexuality is a touchy issue.
 The verse I quoted earlier was I Corinthians 6:12-13.
-You know, I was a virgin until I was 29 years old.
-Even though I was a virgin technically, I was not in my heart, as I committed sexual sins since I was a teenager, as the Bible says that “… anyone who even looks at a woman with lust has already committed adultery with her in his heart.”
+Just fyi, I was a virgin until I was 29 years old.
+Yet, even though I was a virgin technically… I was definitely not one in my heart, as I committed many sexual sins since I was a teenager, as the Bible says that “… anyone who even looks at a woman with lust has already committed adultery with her in his heart.”

 So, why did I write this blog?
 You know, as of right now, I’m living the life of an unmarried man in a committed relationship who is fighting off sexual immoral desires, to preserve the holy sanctity of our relationship.
-I just wanted to encourage those who desire to live a virtuous life, and to promote celibacy to young people.
-Being celibate in mind and body is not easy, but it’s definitely worth it.
+I just wanted to encourage those who desire to live a virtuous life.
+So to promote celibacy and sexual transparency to young people.
+Being celibate in mind and body requires sacrifice, but the benefits are definitely worth it.